Scorpion (TV series): Critical response

 Scorpion has received mixed reviews from critics.
 On Rotten Tomatoes, season one holds a rating of 42% based on 48 reviews, with an average rating of 5.1/10.
 The site's critical consensus reads, "Typical procedural plot lines and boring characters using a distracting amount of geek-speak make Scorpion a forgettable show without sting."
-On Metacritic, the show has a score of 48 out of 100, based on 24 critics, indicating "mixed or average reviews".
+On Metacritic, the show has a score of 48 out of 100, based on 24 critic reviews, indicating "mixed or average reviews".

 On Rotten Tomatoes, season two holds a rating of 80% based on 5 reviews, with an average rating of 10/10.

 The show premiered on September 22, 2014, earning a 3.2 rating in the 18–49 demographic and 13.83 million total viewers.
 This improved CBS' Monday 9 p.m. time slot from the previous season by 66% in total viewers and 22% in the 18–49 demographic.
 It was also Monday's top new series in viewers and key demographics.
 The number of viewers during the first season across all platforms was 26 million.